kwantton/MinesweeperBot/how_to_clone.md

 ## Linux/WSL etc.
-1. `git clone --branch guessing_added git@github.com:kwantton/MinesweeperBot.git`
+1. `git clone --branch improved_time_complexity git@github.com:kwantton/MinesweeperBot.git`
 2. `cd MinesweeperBot` (or whatever is the name of the folder that you just pulled) ('venv/' is in '.gitignore', as it shouldn't be pulled from GitHub.
 If you have `venv` for whatever reason in 'MinesweeperBot' folder, `rm -rf venv`, then follow below)